The Brazilian Black Tarantula is highly sought after due to its docile nature, easy-care, and beautiful black body.

 Since these docile creatures are rarely aggressive and are fairly tolerant to handling, you might want to try and have a go at it.

-If they are acting defensively, give them some time to get used to your presence before you try to put your hand in their enclosure or try to touch them.
+If they act defensively, give them some time to get used to your presence before you try to put your hand in their enclosure or touch them.

-Use soft tongs or another light object that won’t crush them to see how they react before you even consider trying to handle them fully.
+Use soft tongs or another light object that won’t crush them to see how they react before you consider handling them fully.

 Check out YouTuber Marek Kučera handling the calm Brazilian Black here:

-The popular Brazilian Black is wanted by beginner and expert collectors alike due to its sleek look and docile nature.
+Beginner and expert collectors want the popular Brazilian Black due to its sleek look and docile nature.
 If you are thinking of getting one, we don’t blame you, because we agree!

-We hope that you learned more on how to care for your pet tarantula properly whether it’s your first time or you are an expert tarantula keeper.
+We hope you learned more about caring for your pet tarantula properly, whether it’s your first time or you are an expert tarantula keeper.

 More tarantulas stuff